 Weighing the Differences

 In this fast-paced world of IT, the usage of automation techniques is on the rise and is expected to rise in the foreseeable future.
 For an entrepreneur who wants to stay on top of the business world, it is necessary to meet the average consumer demands of speed, convenience, and reliability for a wonderful digital experience.
-This encouraged brands to adopt, faster and more efficient software development and maintenance practices of DevOps and Site Reliability Engineering (SRE).
+This encouraged brands to adopt, faster, and more efficient software development and maintenance practices of DevOps and Site Reliability Engineering (SRE).
 These trending disciplines are accelerating the application delivery by bridging the gap between development and operations teams.
 It’s a bit difficult to differentiate both the methodologies as share similar core principles and objectives.

 Let’s analyze: What DevOps and SRE are?
 How they relate?
 What are the differences?
-What can they do for enterprises? and more.
+What can they do for enterprises?
+And more.

-DevOps is cross-department integration between Development/ Code creation and Operations departments.
+DevOps is a cross-department integration between Development/ Code creation and Operations departments.
 Earlier, the Dev teams use to write code and throw it over the wall for the Operations team to install and support.
-This lead to considerable dysfunctioning since the developers want the clients to use the latest code whereas the operations team favors as little changes as possible for a steady system.
+This leads to considerable dysfunction since the developers want the clients to use the latest code whereas the operations team favors as little changes as possible for a steady system.
 This introduced instability that affects the end-users and the company.
 DevOps eliminates this contention by embracing open communication and full transparency between the software development (“devs”) and operations (“ops”) teams.

 The term DevOps was coined by Andrew Shafer and Patrick Debois back in 2008 though gained popularity recently as follows agile principles enabling continuous delivery with a frequent release rate.
 According to Marketsandmarkets, the DevOps revenue will grow to USD 10.31 Billion by 2023 at a CAGR of 24.7%.
 Nowadays about every company, from a startup to an enterprise, is hiring DevOps.
 A DevOps Engineer is an excellent coder as well as capable to handle all the Ops functions.